ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 {{site.data.keyword.attribute-definition-list}}

-# Ordering Veeam licenses
+# Ordering Veeam standalone licenses
 {: #veeam_ordering_licenses}

-You can order a Veeam® license without associating it to any VMware® vCenter Server® instance for licensing and activation of your on-premises workloads.
+You can order a Veeam® standalone license without associating it to any VMware® vCenter Server® instance for licensing and activation of your on-premises workloads.

 ## Before you begin
 {: #veeam_ordering_licenses-before-begin}

 Ensure that you configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).

-## Procedure to order Veeam licenses
+## Procedure to order Veeam standalone licenses
 {: #veeam_ordering_licenses_ordering-procedure}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
+1. Log into the IBM Cloud.

+2. Navigate to the VMware page.
+To find the page, you can search for VMware Solutions.

+3. Select **Licenses** from the menu at the left.

-2. Scroll down to the **Veeam licenses** table and click **Provision new**.
+4. Scroll down to the **Veeam licenses** entry.
+Click **Create new**.
-3. Specify the resource group.

-   If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
-Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
-For more information, see [IAM access](/docs/account?topic=account-userroles).
-   {: note}

-4. Specify a new license name or use the default name **veeam-_xx_** where _xx_ represents two randomly generated alphabetic characters.
-5. In the **License note** field, enter a note.
-For example, you can enter a note to help you identify associated instances.
-6. Specify the number of virtual machines (VMs) you want to license.
-You can order licenses only in multiples of 10.
+5. Enter the required information for the fields.

-7. Click the link or links of the terms that apply to your order.
-Ensure that you agree with these terms before you order the license.
+6. Click the link or links of the terms that apply to your order.
+Ensure that you agree with the terms before you order the license.

-8. Click **Add to estimate** or **Create**.
+7. Click **Add to estimate** or **Create**.

 ## Results
 {: #veeam_ordering_licenses-results}

-The ordering process does not automatically start.
+The ordering process automatically starts.

-After you complete the order, you must take a screen capture of your purchase order and email it to veeamvpc@us.ibm.com.
-A license key is generated to you, the requester.
+An email will be sent confirming the order.
+Should the order be incorrect, it can be deleted.
+For more information, see [Managing Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_managing_licenses).

+A license key will be generated and emailed to whomever placed the order.

 ## Related links
 {: #veeam_ordering_licenses-related}